manforowicz/manforowicz.github.io/src/posts/stock_price_mechanism/stock_price_mechanism.md

 Well, you have 51% of the vote, so you can control the board of directors by electing members that will do what you want.

 You could tell the board to make the company give you a salary.
+But it's usually illegal for the board to give you more favorable treatment than other shareholders.
-But high salaries are heavily taxed and regulated.
+Additionally, high salaries are heavily taxed.

-You can instead tell the board to make the company spend revenue on dividends, which aren't taxed as heavily.
+Instead, you tell the company to spend its income on dividends.
 Since you own 51% of the shares, you'll get 51% of the dividends.

-A method that's taxed even less is share buybacks.
-When the company buys its shares, that reduces supply, causing their price to rise.
-This increases how much money you'll get when you finally decide to sell your shares.
+Equivalently, you can make the company spend its income on buybacks.
+These reduce the number of shares, meaning your shares become a greater fraction of the total.
+You can sell some shares to lower your fraction to its previous value.
+This gets you money, which is the same end result as dividends.
+Confusingly, buybacks are sometimes taxed even less than dividends.

-You can also tell the board to hire executives that are obsessed with increasing profits to maximize how much can be spent on dividends and buybacks.
+Lastly, you are incentivized to make the board hire executives who will maximize profits so that more can be spent on dividends and buybacks.

+## What about companies without dividends or buybacks?

+As of 2025, some rapidly growing companies like Amazon haven't done any significant dividends or buybacks.
+Why?

+{% image "amazon_shareholder_returns.svg", "A graph of Amazon shareholder returns.", 70 %}

+Well, imagine again you're a majority shareholder.
+If you believe the company can grow, you tell the board to direct all income towards expansion.
+This increases future income, allowing even larger future dividends or buybacks.

+Once the company can't grow any further, you tell the board to direct income towards dividends and buybacks.

+Indeed, most companies eventually spend most of their net earnings on dividends and buybacks.
+According to [this data sheet](https://www.spglobal.com/spdji/en/documents/additional-material/sp-500-buyback.xlsx), in the 2018-2024 period, companies in the S&P 500 made a total of \$9,572.48 billion net income and spent \$9,315.65 billion of that on dividends and buybacks.
+It seems 97.32% of net income was spent on dividends and buybacks.

+TODO: Graph of the average S&P 500 company?

+However, unsustainably high dividends and buybacks will eventually bankrupt the company.

 ## Minority shareholder incentives

+Majority shareholders use their control of the company to earn money through dividends and buybacks.
+But to their annoyance, these leak some money to minority shareholders.
 If you own 1% of a company's shares, you get 1% of the benefit of dividends and buybacks.
-In a way, 1% of the majority shareholder's earnings are leaking to you.

-To maximize your earnings, you try to buy shares from companies that are likely to do sustainable dividends or buybacks.
+Investors try to buy shares from companies with high earnings that can afford to eventually pay dividends and buybacks.
-The more profit the company generates, the more it can spend on dividends or buybacks.
-So people try to buy shares from profitable companies.
-That is why share price rises when a company makes a profit.
+That's what causes share price to rise when a company's earnings rise.

-## What about companies without dividends or buybacks?

-As of 2025, some profitable companies like Amazon have never paid a dividend, and didn't do significant buybacks.
-So why do people still hold their shares?

-Well, imagine again you're a majority shareholder.
-You can tell the board to not give dividends or buybacks, and instead reinvest profits into expanding business.
-This increases future profits, allowing even larger future dividends or buybacks.
-So the mere expectation of future dividends and buybacks is enough to attract investors, raising share price.

-On the other hand, let's say you tell the board to direct all revenue towards unsustainable dividends or buybacks.
-This will prevent the company from expanding, and other companies will outcompete it.
-This is why investors are weary of companies that have an unsustainable level of dividends or buybacks.
+Value investors like companies that have high earnings per share relative to how much shares cost.
+This is measured by "earnings yield":

+$$
+\text{Earnings yield}=\frac{\text{Earnings per Share}}{\text{Share price}}
+$$

+This is kind of like the expected interest rate of the share.
+Most TODO (stable PE ratio at 15ish)

+## TODO TODO

+TODO: Talk about "interest rate" and why company bonds are mediocre.

 ## Influencing public beliefs